pleiszenburg/zugbruecke/README.rst

 	else:
 		# Handle unsupported platforms

-For more examples and DLL source code check the examples directory.
+For more examples and DLL source code check the ``examples`` directory.

-Licence
+License
 =======

 pycrosscall is licensed under GPL v2.
-See LICENSE file for details.
+See ``LICENSE`` file for details.

 Contribute